luizmugnaini/deep-dive/README.md

 or stupid in some way (and if you're willing to help), reach me out and I'll be quite happy to have some feedback.

-To view the pdf of the notes you may have to
+In order to compile the notes you have to install [Tectonic](https://tectonic-typesetting.github.io/en-US/), which is the build engine I'm currently using.
 ```
 $ git clone https://github.com/luizmugnaini/algebra
 $ cd algebra
-$ pdflatex main.tex
+$ tectonic -X build
 ```